harpreetsahota204/janus-vqa-fiftyone/README.md

 ```

-If using delegated operation in an notebook, first run: `fiftyone delegated launch` and then use `await` with any of the operations.
+If using delegated operation in a notebook, first run: `fiftyone delegated launch` and then use `await` with any of the operations.

 ```python
 await janus_vqa(